agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 right information to decision-makers at the right time.
-When parts of the system fail---perhaps because some agents are too far away to contact, or become some sensors are generating conflicting data, or because a repeater is destroyed by fire---the system should respond gracefully.
-The system should ignore no opportunity to communicate agents---an overhead drone surveying a fire may opportunistically act as a mobile base station to ground crews, possibly allowing them to route messages past a mountain ridge, for instance.
+When parts of the system fail---perhaps because some agents are too far away to contact, or become some sensors are generating conflicting data, or because a repeater is destroyed by fire---the system should fail no more than it must.

+The system should exploit every opportunity to facilitate communication between agents.
+For instance, an overhead drone surveying a fire may opportunistically act as a mobile base station to ground crews, allowing them to route messages past a mountain ridge---a high-tech modernization of the sort of informal relay scheme operating today over traditional radio channels.

 ## Layout of this document

-This document proceeds in multiple layers, generally proceeding from examining lower-level details (memory models and network protocols) to higher-level ones (database replication and application-level data fusion).
-A common albeit fairly abstract theme is to emphasize notions of *continuity*---preferring to make fine-tined, balanced tradeoffs where possible, in order to build systems that offer a favorable balance of desirable properties while accommodating a range of unfavorable real-world behavior.
 This document aims to be reasonably self-contained and readable to a broad technical audience.
-It is laid out as follows.

-Our vision of future emergency networks integrates software-defined, delay/disruption-tolerant, and mobile ad-hoc networking concepts to provide communications that are robust to their harsh operating environment.
-This is the subject of Chapter whatever.

-One foundational application run over our hypothetical network, and the subject of Chapter whatever, is a data-replication service that is attuned for the particulars of a chaotic network, built on Yu and Vahdat's theory of *conits*.
-Unlike some shared memory frameworks, this *continuous consistency* framework provides neither idealized consistency (linearizability) nor guaranteed high-availability, but rather a dynamically-tuned "amount" of both, allowing the system to weigh the differing importance of various kinds of updates and adjust its behavior in response to real network conditions.
-This idea rests on the observation that many high-level applications can tolerate some inconsistency among replicas, particularly if one can enforce a hard limit on how far apart replicas may diverge during periods of network unavailability.

-Finally.
-Information may come from sensors in the environment, personal area networks (PANs) associated with individual first responders (e.g. a Bluetooth-enabled heartrate monitor).
-One must avoid "swimming in data and drowning in noise."
-Data integration is the subject of Chapter whatever.

-### Layout of this document (previous version)
+We proceed from lower-level details (memory models and network protocols) to higher-level ones (database replication and data fusion).
+A common albeit abstract theme is to emphasize notions of *continuity*---a preference to make flexible and balanced tradeoffs rather than committing to extremes, in order to build systems that offer a favorable balance of desirable properties while tolerating a range of unfavorable real-world behavior.
+The sections are as follows.

-Section \ref{sec:background} provides a high-level introduction to distributed systems and memory consistency models.
+is a breif introduction to
+distributed systems and memory consistency models.
 We define two strong models, atomic and sequential consistency, both of which provide highly desirable safety guarantees; we contrast these with the